 Magnesium-rich foods are good for healthy & strong teeth

-Another mineral for healthy teeth and gums is magnesium.
-Magnesium intake has linked to healthy and strong teeth (13).
+Another mineral for healthy teeth and gums is magnesium (13).

 Additionally, vitamin D can promote magnesium absorption.

 However, high calcium intake may inhibit magnesium absorption.
-Therefore, consuming only foods high in calcium may not be the best option for healthy teeth.
-Teeth and gums need so many minerals to be strong and healthy.
+Therefore, consuming only foods high in calcium, such as dairy, may not be the best option for tooth remineralization.

 Foods high in magnesium are whole grains, legumes, seeds, nuts, avocado, or even dark chocolate.